androchentw/unity-playground/1-unity-basics/5-unity-ui-toolkits-QuizU.md

 ## Design patterns

 - Ref: [Design Patterns](../0-architecture-patterns/design-patterns/README.md)
 - The **state pattern** allows an object to alter its behavior when its internal state changes.
-This pattern can reduce a more complex object into a predetermined set of states.
-The QuizU project uses a SequenceManager and UIManager that show different types of state machines.
+The QuizU project uses a `SequenceManager` and `UIManager` that show different types of state machines.
-- The model-view-presenter (MVP) pattern maintains a strict separation between the app's data (Model), UI (View), and the controlling intermediary that binds the two (Presenter).
-This improves readability and maintainability.
+- The **model-view-presenter (MVP) pattern** maintains a strict separation between the app's data (Model), UI (View), and the controlling intermediary that binds the two (Presenter).
-- The observer pattern can help decouple objects to reduce their interdependencies.
-This can improve testability and reduce class si
+- The **observer pattern** can help decouple objects to reduce their interdependencies.
+QuizU uses `System.Action` delegates as well as the `UI Toolkit event system`.

+### Event-driven development

+- Observer pattern reduce reliance on the singleton pattern